I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pallocate_common_buffer.md

 On computers with x86-based, x64-based, and Itanium-based processors, cached memory is enabled.
 It is assumed that all DMA operations performed by a device are coherent with the relevant CPU caches, which might be caching that memory.
 If your driver needs to disable caching, call <a href="..\wdm\nc-wdm-pallocate_common_buffer_ex.md">AllocateCommonBufferEx</a> instead.

 On computers with ARM or ARM 64-based processors, the operating system does not automatically enable cached memory for all devices.
 The system relies on the <b>ACPI_CCA</b> method for each device to determine whether the device is cache-coherent.

-## -returns
+## Return Value

 <b>AllocateCommonBuffer</b> returns the base virtual address of the allocated range.
 If the buffer cannot be allocated, it returns <b>NULL</b>.

-## -remarks
+## Remarks

 <b>AllocateCommonBuffer</b>
            is not a system routine that can be called directly by name.
 This routine is callable only by pointer from the address returned in a
           <b>DMA_OPERATIONS</b>